ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-attribute-arguments.md

 #### DOM Events

-The built-in components historically accepted a varierty of named arguments for listening to certain DOM events on the component's HTML element.
+The built-in components historically accepted a variety of named arguments for listening to certain DOM events on the component's HTML element.
 This includes the following (may not be a complete list):